Coastal climate resilience, vibrant and welcoming waterfront, Harborwalk, and islands are top priorities for decade ahead

 Over the decade since its launch via the April 2016 merger of The Boston Harbor Association and the Boston Harbor Islands Alliance, Boston Harbor Now has led efforts to expand, improve, and promote public awareness of the Harborwalk, which now provides public access along 43 of the 47 miles of Boston’s coastline.
 Through a Memorandum of Understanding (MOU) with the City of Boston, executed last year, Boston Harbor Now serves as the lead nonprofit steward of the Harborwalk.

-More than 11 million people per year now visit Boston’s waterfront, according to a pioneering visitation study Boston Harbor Now completed last year, comparable to a top-five U.S. national park destination.
-Boston Harbor Now oversees many efforts throughout the year to support increased visitation to the harbor and its islands, including successfully advocating for expanded water transportation services, “Free Ferry Day” promotions, Community Cruises bringing thousands of Boston residents out to the water, and neighborhood-based education and recreation programs.
+We now know that more people visit Boston’s waterfront than the Freedom Trail, according to a pioneering visitation study Boston Harbor Now completed last year.
+With 11 million visits, it is comparable to the top-five U.S. national parks.
+Boston Harbor Now oversees many efforts throughout the year to support visitation to the harbor and its islands, including successfully advocating for expanded water transportation services, securing funding for reduced fares, “Free Ferry Days”, and Community Cruises.
+Boston Harbor Now brings tens of thousands of Boston residents to the Boston Harbor through neighborhood-based education and recreation programs.

 Boston Harbor Now is also taking a leading role in helping the city and region prepare for rising sea levels, coastal flooding, and other impacts of climate change.
 Key to that work is its Harborwalk 2.0 design guidelines that offer a vision for raising and strengthening the waterfront pathway while continuing to ensure the harborfront is accessible and welcoming to all.
 In partnership with the University of Massachusetts Boston, Boston Harbor Now co-sponsors and helps staff the Stone Living Lab, a leading national research organization promoting nature-based approaches to coastal resiliency and climate adaptation.